Uniform Distribution of Sequences and its interplay with Functional Analysis: Functional Analytic consequences of a result of Niederreiter

-\begin{rem} (a) Theorem 3 is of course a direct consequence of Niederreiter's main result (see Th.2 of \cite{N}).
-We state Theorem 3 here, because it shows that Prop.5 can be considered as a generalization of such a well known result to the much wider class of separable Banach spaces.
+\begin{rem} (a) Theorem 3 is of course a direct consequence of Niederreiter's main result (see Theorem 2 of \cite{N}).
+We state Theorem 3 here, because it shows that Proposition 5 can be considered as a generalization of such a well known result to the much wider class of separable Banach spaces.

 (b) A compact Hausdorff space $K$ is said to be angelic iff for every $A \subseteq K$ and each $x \in \overline{A}$ there is a sequence $(x_n) \subseteq A$ such that $x_n \rightarrow x$.
-It is clear that, if the dual unit ball $(B_{E^*},w^*)$ of a Banach space $E$ is an angelic space, then Prop.4 and its consequences (Prop.5, Cor.3 and Ths 3,4) remain valid.
+It is clear that, if the dual unit ball $(B_{E^*},w^*)$ of a Banach space $E$ is an angelic space, then Proposition 4 and its consequences (Proposition 5, Corollary 3 and Theorems 3,4) remain valid.
 Well known classes of (not necessarily separable) Banach spaces with angelic dual balls are weakly compactly generated (WCG) and their generalizations, like weakly countably determined (WCD) Banach spaces, etc. (see \cite{AM}, \cite{FHHMZ} and \cite{HMVZ}).

-We also note that if $K$ is any compact Hausdorff space so that the convex hull $co(\{\delta_x:x \in K\})$ is weak$^*$ sequentially dense in $P(K)$, then it is easy to see that every $\mu \in M(K)$ with $\|\mu\|=1$ satisfies the conclusion of Theorem 4 (in particular, by a result of Niederreiter mentioned in (a), every $\mu \in P(K)$ admits a u.d. sequence).
+We also note that if $K$ is any compact Hausdorff space so that the convex hull $\co(\{\delta_x:x \in K\})$ is weak$^*$ sequentially dense in $P(K)$, then it is easy to see that every $\mu \in M(K)$ with $\|\mu\|=1$ satisfies the conclusion of Theorem 4 (in particular, by a result of Niederreiter mentioned in (a), every $\mu \in P(K)$ admits a u.d. sequence).

-Finally, asuming Martin's axiom plus the negation of Continuum Hypothesis (MA+$\neg$ CH), Theorem 4 remains valid for every compact separable space $K$ of topological weight $w(K)<c$, where $c$ is the cardinality of the continuum (the proof is essentially the same as the proof of Prop.
-2.21 of \cite{M2}).
+Finally, assuming Martin's axiom plus the negation of Continuum Hypothesis (MA+$\neg$ CH), Theorem 4 remains valid for every compact separable space $K$ of topological weight $w(K)<c$, where $c$ is the cardinality of the continuum (the proof is essentially the same as the proof of Proposition 2.21 of \cite{M2}).

 (c) Let $E$ be a Banach space not containing an isomorphic copy of $\ell_1$.
 Then by a result of Haydon, every weak$^*$ compact and convex subset $\Omega$ of $E^*$ is the norm closed convex hull of its extreme points (see \cite{H}).
-It then follows from this result and the aforementioned considerations that for every $f \in \Omega$ there exists a sequence $(f_n) \subseteq ex \Omega$ norm Ces\`{a}ro summable to $f$.
+It then follows from this result and the aforementioned considerations that for every $f \in \Omega$ there exists a sequence $(f_n) \subseteq \ex \Omega$ norm Ces\`{a}ro summable to $f$.
 It follows in particular that if $E$ is of the form $C(K)$, where $K$ is compact and Hausdorff (since $\ell_1 \nsubseteq C(K)$, every $\mu \in P(K)$ is purely atomic), then for every $\mu \in P(K)$ there is a $\mu$-u.d. sequence $(x_n)$ in $K$ with the stronger property

 Note that the last result can also be proved by a direct method.
 We also note that a class of (not necessarily separable) Banach spaces not containing $\ell_1$ is that of Asplund spaces; a Banach space $E$ is called Asplund, if every separable subspace of $E$ has separable dual (see \cite{FHHMZ}).